ibm-cloud-architecture/refarch-asset-analytics/asset-consumer-function/README.md

 The goal of this project is to develop a kafka listener in nodejs which consumes asset event posted on Kafka asset-topic, then call the asset-manager-microservice deployed in a kubernetess cluster.
 The function is implemented in nodejs abd deployed to [kubeless]().

 ## Pre-requisite
-Install the serverless framework with the command
+Install the serverless framework with the command.
 ```
 $ npm install -g serverless
 $ npm install -g serverless-kubeless